-Legendary Florida State coach Bobby Bowden dies at 91
+Bobby Bowden, led Florida State football dynasty, dies at 91

 Bowden won the national championship in 1993 with Heisman Trophy-winning quarterback Charlie Ward and again in 1999 with his second Heisman winner, quarterback Chris Weinke, and All-American receiver Peter Warrick.

-The Seminoles had a shot at even greater glory, but lost in national title games against Florida, Tennessee and Oklahoma and narrowly missed out on the championship game in several other seasons because of losses to archrival Miami.
+The Seminoles were a contender to win the title every season for more than a decade.
+Florida State lost national championship games against Florida, Tennessee and Oklahoma and narrowly missed out on the playing for titles in several other seasons because of losses to archrival Miami.

 Bowden once quipped that his headstone would read, “But he played Miami,” a one-liner that came the day after the Hurricanes escaped with a 17-16 win in 1991 when the Seminoles missed a field goal wide right in the final seconds.
 Miami also won in similar fashion in 2002 when a field-goal try went wide left, much to Bowden’s chagrin.